-For starters, I typically use multiple platforms to find flights and I’ve been known to have a dozen tabs open at once.
+For starters, I typically use multiple platforms to find flights to fly first class for cheap and I’ve been known to have a dozen tabs open at once.
 I’ve also been known to invest days in my search, but it always pays off.
 I generally like Kayak and Google Flights when searching simply because it’s easy to toggle between dates and destinations easily.
 Do not do these searches on your phone – you’ll drive yourself crazy!
 Google Flights has become my favorite because you can actually see a calendar with the price by the day, so if your days are flexible, you can choose the cheapest flights.

 Fly out of hubs

 Next, don’t just log on and put in your home airport.
 I fly out of Jacksonville which is a small airport that has to connect to a hub.
 I don’t care about business class seats to a hub within the U.S. And usually those segments, out of a small airport, are quite expensive in a premium class.
 You’ll want to start your search from a major hub.
 I live on the East Coast so I often look at Miami, Atlanta, Charlotte and New York.
 For my last two intercontinental flights, we actually drove to Miami (5 hours) and picked up our flights there.
 To fly business class from Jacksonville to Rome in business was over $4,000 per person.
 But I found tickets direct from Miami for less than $1,800 per person (we actually got upgraded to Flagship class coming back, for free, which is like ultra-luxurious 1st class!)
 A lot of airports have a park, sleep, fly program so you can leave your car there.
 You can get to the hub anyway you want but I can generally get flights pretty cheap direct to a hub or I use points.